ninoc0/Research/README.md

 This project is best viewed on [google colab](https://colab.research.google.com/drive/1oH9CbiHUOjwKHZz1htCmLJlPnEDvaZry?usp=sharing).
 #### c.
 Resonant Gain Filter
 This project is best viewed on [google colab](https://colab.research.google.com/drive/1oH9CbiHUOjwKHZz1htCmLJlPnEDvaZry?usp=sharing).

+---
+### 3. Modeling Closed and Open Loop Gain of an OpAmp(WIP)

+In order to gain a better understanding of OpAmps, I am testing the "test plots" in the opamp(AD829)'s data sheet in order to confirm it is working as expected.

+This project was used as an introduction to RLC circuits and Bode Plots.
+This project is best viewed on [google colab](https://colab.research.google.com/drive/1oH9CbiHUOjwKHZz1htCmLJlPnEDvaZry?usp=sharing).

+---
+### 4. Creating a Noise Budget for a "Anti-Boost" filter(WIP)

+Work in Progress.